bhan7/You-Dont-Know-JS/async & performance/ch1.md

 **Note:** If you run into this rare scenario, the best option is to use breakpoints in your JS debugger instead of relying on `console` output.
 The next best option would be to force a "snapshot" of the object in question by serializing it to a `string`, like with `JSON.stringify(..)`.

 ## Event Loop

+> Bruce: before ES6, JS uses event loop/queue to handle asynchronousness, like what I did in swarmdb.js v0.1.0. after ES6, Promise will take lead, but how, let's see in Chapter 3.

 Let's make a (perhaps shocking) claim: despite clearly allowing asynchronous JS code (like the timeout we just looked at), up until recently (ES6), JavaScript itself has actually never had any direct notion of asynchrony built into it.